RevenueHunt/docs/docs/tutorials/conditional-logic.md

 icon: material/numeric-3
 ---

-# Using Conditional Logic in your Shop Quiz: Product Recommendation Quiz
+# Using Conditional Logic in your Product Recommendation Quiz

 In this tutorial, you’ll learn how to use [Jump Logic](#jump-logic), [Skip Logic](#skip-logic), and [Block Logic](#block-logic) to show (or hide) questions/content in the quiz as well as the Results Page.